riscv-non-isa/riscv-iommu/proposed_iommu_ref_model/README.md

-# RISC-V IOMMU golden reference model
+# RISC-V IOMMU reference model
 This code implements the RISC-V IOMMU specification - https://github.com/riscv-non-isa/riscv-iommu - and is intended to be a golden reference model for the specification.